About Our CSA Program

 What exactly is this?

 CSA stands for Community Supported Agriculture.
 Join a CSA, and you become a member of a farm and receive a “share” of the food the farm produces.
-Our farm offers flexible, build-your-own shares featuring our own certified organic vegetables, pasture-raised pork, eggs, and chicken.
+Bluestem Farm offers flexible, build-your-own shares featuring certified organic vegetables, pasture-raised pork, eggs, and chicken.
+Everything we offer was grown on our own farm.

 Why should I join Bluestem Farm?